 Kindergarten through fifth-grade children come for after school care and all day on school release and vacation days during the school year at YWCA Minneapolis Children’s Center at Midtown or YWCA Minneapolis Children’s Center at Abbott Northwestern Hospital.
 Instructional practices in a high-quality, school-age program foster strong relationships and learning.

-In addition to year-round school-age care, YWCA Minneapolis also provides Summer Camps for children ages 5 – 14.
+In addition to year-round school-age care, YWCA Minneapolis also provides Summer Camps for children in grades K – 5.

 YWCA Minneapolis is now offering full-day school-age care with distance learning support.
 Limited part-time spots may be available based on center capacity.
-Please contact your preferred location to find out more by clicking on the location page below or schedule a visit.
-Full-day school-age care is offered at these locations:
+Please click the YWCA Minneapolis Children’s Center at Downtown page below to find out or schedule a virtual or in-person visit.

 To keep our community safe amid the COVID-19 pandemic, no field trips or community service interactions will take place until further notice.
 We are taking every measure to keep us all safe, including daily temp checks, symptom screening, reduced classroom sizes and modified activities.
 We also are taking every measure to ensure kids have a fun time with programs designed to provide the right mix of fun and safety.

 School-age children need a safe, interesting afterschool environment where they can develop skills and relationships in a positive manner.
 We encourage this development with age-appropriate activities that include social, physical, creative and emotional opportunities for growth.

 Leadership skills and conflict resolution are focuses for this age group.
 Individual interests are honored.
 Decisions about classroom materials and the environment are made jointly with the children.
 School-age children are encouraged to work in teams and share in decision making and problem solving.

 Enrichment activities include field trips and interactions with community people who visit the classroom.
 The program promotes fun through games, project-based experiences and hands-on, experiential learning.